 If you are a Medicaid recipient or may be in the future, you should know about the changes coming in Pennsylvania’s Medicaid Healthcare Plan.
 The State is implementing a new plan called Community HealthChoices.
-Enrollment in the plan for Southwest Pennsylvania will be finalized in 2018.
+Enrollment in the plan for Southwest Pennsylvania will be finalized by January 2018.

-The purpose of the new plan is to provide opportunities for adults to receive the services they need to be able to remain living in their home.
+The purpose of Community HealthChoices is to provide opportunities for adults to receive the services they need to be able to remain living in their home and community.

-The program will be mandatory for Medicaid recipients who are:
+The Community HealthChoices Program will be mandatory for Medicaid recipients who are:

 Programs to be replaced by Community HealthChoices:

 The following programs will be replaced by Community HealthChoices.
 If you are 55 and older and are currently in one of the programs listed below, you can opt to enroll in a LIFE Program (if eligible), or choose a managed care organization.